Speak a word.

 The foot lifts.

-“What will you say, Seth, when we let you go?
-What will you say when we return to you?
-When we ask if we can destroy the world?”
-Ricardo asks, as he meanders around the basement in a crouch cutting ears off of bodies for Ella.
-Ricardo tosses the ear in a bucket that has been used for this purpose a dozen times and hasn’t been cleaned a single time.
+“What will you say, kiddo, when we let you go?
+What will you say when we return to you?”
+Ricardo asks, as he meanders around the basement in a crouch, cutting ears off of bodies for Ella.
+Ricardo tosses the ear in a bucket that has been used for this purpose a dozen times and hasn’t been cleaned even once.

 “I’ll say ‘yes,’” says Seth and he means it.

 The Family has forbid him to kill himself.
 He’s tried it several times.
 Somehow, it never works.
 The blade falls off the knife.
 The gun fails to fire.
 The rope snaps.
+A sudden gust blows him away from the cliff.
 Ella has told him he will only be allowed to die if the rest of the world can die with him.

 “It was more fun when you tried.
 It made me laugh when you were young and still thought you might win somehow.
-The first time the police came to check on you.
+The first time the police came to check on you, kiddo, oh that was a riot.
 The look on your face, when you’d get away from us for a second.
 Like you thought we hadn’t let you get away on purpose so you’d fight harder,” Ricardo slaps his leg laughing so hard at the memory.

 Seth’s expression and posture do not change.

-Ricardo’s face is cruel again the next moment.
+Ricardo’s expression is cruel again the next moment.

 There’s one of Ricardo’s taloned feet on Seth’s chest again, this time cutting him more deeply.
 Seth doesn’t move.
 Doesn’t say anything.
 Doesn’t care.